realJohnDoe/org-sim/memory-bank/techContext.md

 ## Tool Usage Patterns
 - **Vite Workflow**: Use `npm run dev` for local development with hot reloading, `npm run build` for production builds, and a custom script for deploying to GitHub Pages.
 - **Jest Testing**: Tests run with `npm test`, focusing on pure function outputs for given state inputs, ensuring simulation logic correctness before UI integration.
+Specific configurations like 'transformIgnorePatterns' adjusted to handle ESM modules from 'node_modules', with '@swc/jest' proving effective for transformation.
 - **TypeScript Compilation**: Configured with strict type checking in `tsconfig.json` to enforce functional programming patterns and prevent runtime errors.
 - **React Components**: Developed declaratively, mapping simulation state to UI elements, with minimal local state to maintain functional purity.
 - **D3.js Integration**: Used within React components via hooks or lifecycle methods to bind simulation data to SVG elements, ensuring visualizations update with state changes.